Location: 100% Online

 *SM 684 is offered every semester, but should only be completed once during the program, after at least 6 hours of coursework.
 Students will either complete an internship or capstone project.

-University Scholarships, the Graduate School and the College of Business have limited scholarship options for graduate students.
-University scholarship applications are due via an online portal in early February, while Graduate School and College of Business opportunities are communicated via email and are generally solicited between March and June, for the following academic year.
+WCU has limited scholarship options for graduate students.
+University scholarship applications are due via an online portal by August 1.
 The university offers a payment plan through an external vendor, and students can apply for federal loans through FAFSA.gov.
+For assistance with the FAFSA application, students can contact the Financial Aid Office at 828.227.7290.